obaidtambo/Statement_intent_classification/README.md

 *   Using different labelled data of various sentences and statements  making a model to predict the meaning or intent of the statement

-*   The predicted classification of intent can be used a a ground intent be various AI-Chatbots and applications for checking the general intent of the user and transfer user to the revelant protocol.
+*   The predicted classification of intent can be used  a ground intent be various AI-Chatbots and applications for checking the general intent of the user and transfer user to the revelant protocol.

 *   I used avaliable data sets of :